Wawieee/Intellectlink/README.md

-IntellectLink(like ResearchGate)
+IntellectLink
-IntellectLink is a cutting-edge platform tailored for MSU-IIT communities, connecting students, researchers, and faculty in a seamless ecosystem of knowledge sharing.
+-  is a cutting-edge platform tailored for MSU-IIT communities, connecting students, researchers, and faculty in a seamless ecosystem of knowledge sharing.

 Key Features: